-Cervical cancers do not reveal any profound signs and symptoms until they spread to surrounding organs.
-Many initial symptoms may coincide with other reproductive conditions, making it harder to spot the issue early on.
+Cervical cancers do not reveal any profound signs and symptoms of cervical cancer until they spread to surrounding organs.
+Many initial cervical cancer symptoms may coincide with other reproductive conditions, making it harder to spot the issue early on.
 However, there are certain clinical indications of the cervical malignancy that needs to be identified and presented early.
 The reason being, early presentation significantly reduces chances of morbidity and mortality.
 Thanks to better means of detection presently available, the cases of cervical malignancy have gone down lately.

 Cervical malignancies have their roots in multiple factors, such as, but not limited to:

 The prominent cause of cervical cancers is Human Papilloma Virus, accounting to 90% of all cases presented globally.
 The virus impairs the body’s natural mechanism to maintain equilibrium in cell production and destruction.
 The cells multiply abnormally creating a protuberance, which may move around through blood stream and lymph nodes infecting other body parts.